You Don't Have to Say You Love Me: Elvis Presley version

 "You Don't Have to Say You Love Me" was recorded by Elvis Presley for his 1970 album release That's the Way It Is, from which it was issued as the second single 6 October 1970.
 The track had been recorded in the evening of 6 June 1970 in Studio B of RCA Studios (Nashville), being the third of seven songs recorded that night.
 The session producer, Felton Jarvis, felt that the second take was good enough to serve as the master track but Presley insisted on a third and final take.

-Reaching No. 11 on the Hot 100 in Billboard magazine, "You Don't Have to Say You Love Me" afforded Presley a No.1 hit on the Billboard Easy Listening chart, also reaching No.56 on the Billboard C&W chart.
+Reaching No. 11 on the Hot 100 in Billboard magazine, "You Don't Have to Say You Love Me" afforded Presley a No. 1 hit on the Billboard Easy Listening chart, also reaching No. 56 on the Billboard C&W chart.
 It became a gold record.
-A hit for Presley in both Australia (No.7) and Canada (No.6), "You Don't Have to Say You Love Me" was twice a hit for Presley in the British Isles, with its original release reaching No.9 in the UK and No.17 in Ireland, in which territories the track's 2007 re-release charted with respective peaks of No.16 and No.29.
+A hit for Presley in both Australia (No. 7) and Canada (No. 6), "You Don't Have to Say You Love Me" was twice a hit for Presley in the British Isles, with its original release reaching No. 9 in the UK and No. 17 in Ireland, in which territories the track's 2007 re-release charted with respective peaks of No. 16 and No. 29.
 The single went on to become the best-selling record of 1971 in Japan, with Oricon reporting sales of 225,000 copies, making Presley the first foreign artist in history to do so, until Michael Jackson released Thriller in 1984.

 Other versions

-English-language cover versions
+English-language versions

 "You Don't Have to Say You Love Me" has been recorded by many artists, including: